Stanford SAT Scores: Full Breakdown

 What percentage of Stanford applicants submit the SAT?

-Of the admitted applicants for the fall of 2021, 49% submitted SAT scores, while 23% submitted ACT scores.
+Among students admitted to Stanford, 49% submitted SAT scores, while 23% submitted ACT scores.
 Approximately 28% of applicants chose to omit standardized test scores from their application.
 While the SAT remains a popular choice among admitted Stanford applicants, there’s no inherent advantage to one test over the other, emphasizing individual circumstances and preferences.

 Does Stanford superscore the SAT?